Get Premium Access

 https://youtube.com/gruesomemagazine

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film, chosen by Crystal, will be Vampire’s Kiss (1988).
-Is everyone ready for some Nicolas Cage energy?
+The next episode’s film, chosen by Bill, will be Fear No Evil (1981), written and directed by Frank LaLoggia (Lady in White, 1988).

 Decades of Horror 1970s